NirajSahare/Sales-and-Customer-Dashboard/README.md

 3. Explore: Interact with the dashboards to filter data, explore visualizations, and gain insights.

 ### Overview of dashboard:
+This dashboard helps businesses enhance decision-making, improve customer engagement, and boost sales efficiency by leveraging data analytics and visualization.
 The analysis reveals substantial year-over-year growth across all key metrics.
 However, **during the current year, profits** have experienced a significant decline following a sharp spike in the first three months.
 A similar trend is observed in the **total sales per customer**, as reflected in the customer dashboard.
 This pattern warrants further investigation to uncover potential underlying factors.
 Possible causes for these fluctuations may include inflationary pressures, pricing strategy adjustments, seasonal